sentryco/SplitViewKit/README.md

 - Figure out how to remove the ability to create multiple windows of the same app on iPad.
 Write a note about it in the readme

-- new gif where it starts in 30% then 70% then 100%
+- add new gif where it starts in 30% then 70% then 100%

 ## Future improvements: